-Stay positive.
 It can be discouraging when you're out of work and you can't seem to get hired.
-Consider each interview a new opportunity and do your best to stay upbeat.
+Stay positive and consider each interview a new opportunity to do your best.

 Demonstrate your work ethic.
 Show your work ethic by carrying out an effective follow-up.
 Send an email thank you note as soon as possible after your interview.
 Let the employer know that you are highly interested in working with them, without seeming desperate, and briefly explain the reasons why you think the job is an excellent fit.

 Send thank you notes.
 If you had multiple interviews for the same company, make your "thank you" letters personal.
 In your email to each interviewer, send a slightly different message referencing what each individual said.
 Point to portfolio samples or recommendations that would counter any doubts interviewers expressed about your qualifications.